Shared iPad devices

 Recommended policy and app assignment for Shared iPads

-You should review the scenarios and recommendations in the table below when planning Shared iPad deployment and configuration in your environment.
+The following table describes various deployment scenarios and our recommendations for configurations.
+Use the table as reference when planning Shared iPad deployment and configuration in your environment.

 |Scenario||Admin configuration||Shared iPad experience||Example|